Purpose of I-90 tolling study

 Who decides if I‐90 will be tolled?

 The decision to toll I‐90 would require multiple approvals.
-FHWA would have to concur, approve the EA, and sign a toll agreement with WSDOT as part of the federal Value Pricing Pilot Program requirements.
-In addition, the Washington state Legislature would need to pass a bill authorizing tolls on I‐90.
+The Federal Highway Administration would have to approve the environmental study, and the Legislature would need to pass a bill authorizing tolling.

 Is it illegal to toll I‐90, or any Interstate highway for that matter?

 Interstate tolling is not illegal.
-In fact, approximately 2,900 miles of the Interstate highway system is currently tolled around the nation.
-Some sections were tolled prior to be designated an Interstate, thus grandfathered in to the current Interstate toll policy.
-Other sections have been authorized over the past 20 years through USDOT surface transportation legislation.
-Tolling I‐90 would require approval from the FHWA under the federal Value Pricing Pilot Program (VPPP), which requires variable rate tolling as a means of providing improved operation and revenue generation during peak periods.
-Fifteen states, including Washington, participate in FHWA’s VPPP, allowing tolls on existing facilities without reconstruction or replacement.
-Tolling approval from FHWA is one part of a three‐part process through which tolling would be implemented on I-90, preceded by completion of the environmental study and approval by the Washington state Legislature.
+In fact, approximately 2,900 miles of the nation’s Interstate is currently tolled.
+I‐90 would require approval from the Federal Highway Administration under the FHWA Value Pricing Pilot Program (VPPP).
+The VPPP requires variable rate tolling as a means to provide improved operation and revenue generation during peak periods.
+Fifteen states including Washington, participate in this program, allowing tolls of existing facilities without reconstruction or replacement.

 Funding Improvements to I-90